 Another useful strategy is to dig into companies’ corporate structures.
 Even if one brand seems green, it’s possible that it’s really just part of a far less commendable organization.
 Consider this well-known image:

 Clearly, given the complexity of corporate structures, brands may not always be what they seem.
 However, simply googling “who owns” a certain company will usually come up with the true ownership structure quite effectively.

 Finally, there are exciting apps and services which help consumers make greener decisions.
 These apps are often called “ethical consumption” apps, and can be found by googling that term.
 For instance, Giki is an ethical consumption app which allows you to scan grocery store items in order to see how “green” they really are.
 ShopEthical! is another great example.

 If all of this feels a bit overwhelming, don’t worry.
 There’s certainly no requirement to conduct extensive research on every purchase.
 But, particularly for major purchases, why not poke around?
 And, once you see how easy it is to determine whether a product is truly environmentally friendly—or if you’re being greenwashed—this might become a habit.

 Given that corporations are extremely environmentally impactful—for good or bad—the importance of fighting greenwashing and consuming consciously cannot be overstated.
 Try taking a small step this week to engage more with this aspect of environmentalism!

 Of course, this is just one of many ways to help the environment.
-Another is through using Temboo, the only no-code platform for environmental engagement, to learn more about your local environment.
+Another is through using Temboo, the only no-code platform for environmental engagement, to learn more about your local environment through collecting environmental sensor data.
 Feel free to reach out; we’d love to chat!